Kirsten Munro, RMT

 Registered Massage Therapist

-Kirsten works with a wide variety of patients, of all ages, in the treatment of both acute and chronic conditions, illness, injury rehabilitation and disability.
+Kirsten, RMT works with a wide variety of patients, of all ages, in the treatment of both acute and chronic conditions, illness, injury rehabilitation, and disability.

 She believes massage therapy contributes to the health and wellness of a person.
 Through listening to the body, along with her comforting style and thoughtful communication, she offers a collaborative approach to reaching clients’ specific goals.